audreysuit/BAE305-SP25-Lab3/README.md

 # Test Results
-The results obtained for step 1 of the Test Procedures are shown in the table below.
-All resistors were found to be in tolerance

 **Resistor Values Table**
 | Color Code        | Expected Value (Ω) | Tolerance (%) | Measured Value (Ω) | Within Tolerance |